 The biggest limiting factor in almost all purchasing decisions is how much it’s going to cost you.

 For those looking for maximum functionality for their money, Breville is the clear winner.
 They sell many excellent espresso machines for under $1000 that can make all types of espresso drinks to a very high standard.
-Prices top out around $2500 for one of the best espresso machines you could possibly imagine (the Oracle Touch).
+Prices top out at around $2500 for one of the best espresso machines you could possibly imagine (the Oracle Touch).

 Leo Henzriohs started Jura Elektroapparate AP in 1931 as a home appliance company.
 But it wasn’t until the 1980s that Jura started making coffee machines.
 Now, that’s all they make, focusing on high-end products that produce the best coffee quality with the least amount of effort.